shervin-ghajar/react-sip-kit/README.md

 ## 🧑‍💻 Full Example

-A full working demo (with call controls, transfer, hold, recording, etc.) is available in the [`/example`](https://github.com/shervin-ghajar/react-sip-kit/tree/main/example) folder of this repo.
+A complete demo app (with call controls, transfer, hold, recording, etc.) is available in the [`/example`](https://github.com/shervin-ghajar/react-sip-kit/tree/main/example) folder of this repo.

 This example demonstrates: